 Sequoia National Park

-We encountered road construction delays as we went through the entrance.
-We were told there was up to a 2 hour delay but we made it in time, to where there was only 40 minutes until traffic would be allowed through.
-Currently, as of November 2018, repairs are being done on the highway to handle a larger number of vehicles.
-We spent some time at the Foothills Visitors Center and enjoyed a little break as we waited.
+We encountered road construction delays as we went through the park entrance.
+The construction delay includes a 2 hour delay but we made it in time, where only 40 minutes remained until traffic would be allowed through.
+Update: Road construction may be complete, please click the link above for the most current road travel announcements.

-Take a look at our journey through the park as we share some of the highlights and points of interest of Sequoia.
+Our timing worked out almost perfect, spending time at the Foothills Visitors Center allowed us a little break as we waited.
+Enjoy this journey through the park as we share some of the highlights and points of interest of Sequoia National Park.

-The General Sherman Tree is estimated to be 2,200 years old.
+General Sherman Tree is estimated to be 2,200 years old.
 It’s largest branch is nearly 7 feet in diameter.
 Wow!
 Do you know the difference between Sequoia and Redwood trees?
-Here are a few details.

 Sequoias grow naturally in the west slope of the California Sierra Nevada range and have a massive trunk and is also called the Sierra Redwood.